Have you heard about Kakapos before? If not, there is good a reason for that – because they are one of the world’s rarest birds.

 Although they are lacking the wing muscles to fly onto the tree, they ascend there by climbing.

-Unlike most of the birds, kakapos build their nests on the ground or in a hollow tree trunk.
+Unlike most birds, kakapos build their nests on the ground or in a hollow tree trunk.

 In some cases, their nest can also be found under the ground, inside natural cavities.